bostontrader/androidNDKStudy/README.md

 so YMMV.)

 Another thing...
-By default, neither Android.mk nor Application.mk are used nd thus we can just remove them.
-But there's configuration option to let us use them if we like.
+By default, neither Android.mk nor Application.mk are used and thus we can just remove them.
+But there's a configuration option to let us use them if we like.
 Whatever they do, we can do with the experimental Gradle plugin.

 Another things...
 Be sure to examine the extern "C" { JNIEXPORT ...
 JNICALL stuff in the